chaxyouxbraoui7/student-presence-system/README.md

 ## Project Overview

 This is a Final Year Project (FYP) for the SMI department at "La Faculté Polydisciplinaire de Ouarzazate" - Ouarzazate - Morocco.

 The system is intended for educational use only.

 ## Features

 This system provides three key functionalities:

-- **Student Data Import:** Upload a CSV file containing student details (ID, First Name, Last Name, Exam Number).
+- **Student Data Import:** Upload a CSV file containing student details (**CIN, Numero, Nom, Prenom**).
+This file is stored as `students.csv`.

-- **CIN Card Processing:** Upload images of CIN cards for automatic identification.
+- **CIN Card Processing:** Upload images of CIN cards, which are processed to extract CIN numbers using Optical Character Recognition (OCR) and regex.
+The extracted CINs are saved in `extracted_cin.csv`.

+> **Note:** For optimal accuracy in extracting CIN numbers, the uploaded images should be at least of mid-quality.
+> Since this system relies on a pre-trained OCR model rather than a custom-trained one, poor-quality images may lead to incorrect extractions.

-- **Automated Attendance Tracking:** Extract CIN IDs, compare them with the CSV file, and generate an attendance report as a table.
+- **Automated Attendance Tracking:** The system compares the extracted CINs with the student CSV file, generates an attendance report, and saves it as `attendance.csv`.
+The attendance is displayed as a table in the GUI.

 ## Project Code Installation